projectcalico/calicoctl/docs/calicoctl/container.md

 ```
 calicoctl container <CONTAINER> ip add <IP> [--interface=<INTERFACE>]

-    <INTERFACE>: The name to give to the interface in the container
-                 [default: eth1]
+Parameters:
     <CONTAINER>: The name or ID of the container
     <IP>: The IPv4 or IPv6 address to add.
+    --interface=<INTERFACE>  The name to give to the interface in the container
+                             [default: eth1]

 ```

 Examples:

 ```
-calicoctl container test-container ip add 192.10.0.3 --interface=eth1
+$ calicoctl container test-container ip add 192.10.0.3 --interface=eth1
 ```

 ### calicoctl container <CONTAINER> ip remove <IP>